The Drug-Free Schools and Communities Act

 - Intoxication of any student on or off campus.

-- Reasonable suspicion of unlawful drug use (odor, behavior, environmental factors, etc.) that in the judgement of College officials constitutes a preponderance of evidence.
+- Reasonable suspicion of drug use (odor, behavior, environmental factors, etc.) that in the judgement of College officials constitutes a preponderance of evidence.

 Bethany will impose sanctions on a student (consistent with local, state, and federal law) according to the sanctioning guidelines of the alcohol and drug section of the standards of conduct.
 A student may also be required to attend a drug and alcohol treatment program and/or to seek special counseling at the student’s expense if it is determined that the student has a dependency or abuse problem.
 Such a program or counseling may be required as a condition for continued enrollment.